basilisp-lang/basilisp/docs/compiler.rst

 .. note::

-   Changes to Vars which were direct linked will not be propagated to any code that used the direct link, rather than Var indirection.
+   Changes to Vars (such as with :lpy:fn:`alter-var-root`) which were direct linked will not be propagated to any code that used the direct link, rather than Var indirection.

 .. note::